 Bryson City – A Real, Small Town

 Bordering the southern side of the Great Smoky Mountains National Park, Bryson City is a laid-back, non-touristy town of 1,300 with more stop signs than stoplights.
-It’s an easily stroll-able town with local bookstores, arts and crafts galleries with working artisans, bike shops, a fly fishing shop, a historical museum, a fly fishing museum, a scenic train, a brewery, and a surprising variety of restaurants.
+It’s an easily stroll-able town with local bookstores, arts and crafts galleries with working artisans, a bike shop, two fly fishing shops, a historical museum, a fly fishing museum, an aquarium, a scenic train, two breweries, and a surprising variety of restaurants.
 Map of downtown shops, eateries, attractions.
 Enjoy having your pet with you on vacation?
 You and your pet will love Island Park.
 Bryson City is dog friendly.

 Take a virtual tour of Bryson City with interior 360 visits to a number of our small businesses.

-Sit a spell on a bench and look up at a clear blue sky and green mountainsides.
+Sit a spell on a bench and look up at a clear blue sky and green mountains.
 People watch, enjoy a sweet treat, visit some shops, enjoy some music, drop a fishing line in the Tuckasegee River as it flows through town or explore it by kayak or paddle board.
 Stop by the Visitor Center, where you’ll find plenty of information on places to go and things to do.
 Pick up a map for a historical tour of downtown and Bryson City Cemetery where Smokies legends Horace Kephart and Mark Cathey reside, along with the statue that might be Thomas Wolfe’s Look Homeward Angel.
 Are you a fan of Dr. Walt Larimore’s Bryson City Tales? – there’s a location map for that, too.

 Venture just a few minutes from this quiet downtown and you’ll find a vast outdoor playground for water sports, mountain biking, hiking, horseback riding, zip lines, scenic drives, waterfalls and more.